Apply for Certification

 3. Submit the Online Application and Pay Fees

 Applications can be submitted only for the upcoming exam window.
 All applicants must complete and submit the online application along with verifications and pay the application fee by the application deadline posted above.
 You are strongly encouraged to apply early.
 Applications submitted on or near the deadline may take longer to process due to high volume.
-You can gather the information you will need to complete the application in the AICP Application Template.

 Section 1: Describe and Verify Educational History